 Requirements Of Statutory Guidance March 2015

-3.1 The operation of Sandwell Parking and Traffic Service and the enforcement of traffic regulations will be undertaken in accordance with the Secretary of States Statutory Guidance to Local Authorities on the Civil Enforcement of Parking Contraventions issued in March 2015 (“the Statutory Guidance”) published under section 87 of the Traffic Management ACT 2004.
+3.1 The operation of Sandwell Parking and Traffic Service and the enforcement of traffic regulations will be undertaken in accordance with the Secretary of States Statutory Guidance to Local Authorities on the Civil Enforcement of Parking Contraventions issued in March 2015 (“the Statutory Guidance”) published under section 87 of the Traffic Management Act 2004.
 The Statutory Guidance sets out the policy framework for civil parking enforcement.
 Local Authorities outside London MUST have regard to the Statutory Guidance when discharging enforcement activities

 3.2 Authorities must have regard to this Statutory Guidance when exercising their functions and the Council’s parking policy should be in accordance with the Guidance and any amendments to it.
 The Guidance advices that the Council MUST undertake the following: